-Packed full of veggies and herbs, a plate of goi cuon is a delicious and healthy choice for an appetizer.
-It is made up of a bunch of ingredients, such as salad leaves, vermicelli noodles, shrimp, and other greens, wrapped in rice paper.
-Fresh spring rolls contain little oil, have almost zero fat, and yet, are flavorful.
-Try not to mistake cha gio or nem ran (deep fried rolls) for fresh spring rolls, as those are deep fried in a tub of oil.
+Packed full of veggies and herbs, goi cuon are a delicious and healthy choice for an appetiser.
+Salad leaves, greens, vermicelli noodles and shrimp are wrapped in rice paper and come with a fish or peanut sauce for dipping.
+The fish sauce is light and thin and goes best with this meal; peanut sauce is made of peanut paste and coconut oil.
+Fresh spring rolls contain little oil and have almost zero fat, but they’re really tasty.
+Try not to mistake cha gio or nem ran (deep fried rolls) for fresh spring rolls, as those are cooked in oil.